lter/Deims7-8-Migration/README.md

 	);
 	```

 1. Create a 'deims_migrate' folder under your new D8 webroot/web/modules/custom (e.g., ../xampp/htdocs/deims8/web/modules/custom/deims_migrate).
-Copy the deims_migrate.info.yml into this folder.
+Copy the file: deims_migrate.info.yml into this folder.
-1. Create a 'config' folder inside the 'deims_migrate' folder and a 'install' folder inside the 'config' folder and paste the YML files into it:
+1. Create a 'config' folder inside the 'deims_migrate' folder and a 'install' folder inside the 'config' folder and paste the rest of the YML files from [this folder](https://github.com/lter/Deims7-8-Migration/tree/master/YMLmigration_sripts) into it:
 	1. This sets up the connections
 		1. migrate_plus.migration_group.deims_general.yml
 	1. Migrating 'categories or taxonomies' (migration directly from DEIMS7 database)